 On most routes you can travel up to 28th February 2017.
 It varies by route so take a look at the small print at the bottom of the sale website.

 The easiest way to check out the best prices to a specific destination is with the British Airways Low Fare Finder tool on ba.com.
 This will show you the cheapest price on any route, in any class, on month by month basis.

-And one more day to get 1.33p per Avios point with ‘Part Pay With Avios’
+One more day to get 1.33p per point with ‘Part Pay With Avios’

 Tomorrow is also the end of the current generous ‘Part Pay With Avios’ promotion.
 The only exception is for Euro Traveller short-haul economy flights where the deadline is extended until next Sunday 27th.